mzampetakis/aquago/README.md

 go run main.go
 ```

 After proceeding with the Google's Drive oAuth steps as [presented here](https://github.com/mzampetakis/gogle-drive) the application will start to download and transform the assets.
-After a while (depending on your assets) you will see something like the following.
+While donwloading you will see an empty aquarium and your assets will gradually pop in.

 ## Results 🐠
-If no items are found within your Google Drive you will see something like this:
+If no items are found within your Google Drive (or while they are getting downloaded) you will see something like this:

 ![Empty Aquarium](doc/bubbles.gif)